-In Space BeastsIchabod Crane doesn't need glasses at all for most of the main story, at the very end however, he gazes into the radiance of the magic crystal for too long (Despite his friends warning him to turn his head and not look) Because of this he is now legally blind and now needs glasses, (Ichabod isn't too upset about this though, as he always felt this day would come and it completes his nerd look his girlfriend Marzipan Cheshire Likes the glasses as she thinks they make him look Wise) However even when he loses he glasses Ichabod is NOT helpless!
-Having spent so many years living among Animal People he can use senses other then sight to find his way and even fight.
+In Space BeastsIchabod Crane doesn't need glasses at all for most of the main story.
+At the very end however, he gazes into the radiance of the magic crystal for too long (despite his friends warning him to turn his head and not look).
+Because of this he is now legally blind and now needs glasses.
+(Ichabod isn't too upset about this though, as he always felt this day would come, and it completes his nerd look.
+His girlfriend Marzipan Cheshire likes the glasses as she thinks they make him look Wise.)
+However even when he loses the glasses Ichabod is NOT helpless!
+Having spent so many years living among Animal People he can use senses other than sight to find his way and even fight.

 Tweety's SOS (a Tweety and Sylvester cartoon set aboard a cruise ship): Granny drops her glasses while trying to keep the puddy tat away from her bird.
 Sylvester notices this and, seeing that Granny is virtually blind without her glasses, kicks them under her chaise.
 Sylvester then resumes his chase ... but is unable to grab his meal before the bird finds the glasses and puts them back on his master.